Get to know me

 How I got here

-I picked up my first camera when I was 15 and I never wanted to put it down.
-It always felt right to hold a camera.
-I can’t really explain why.
-For me, photography stops a moment in time.
+I picked up my first camera when I was 15 and never wanted to put it down.
+It always felt right to hold — I can’t really explain why.
+To me, photography stops a moment in time.

-I was the girl on the yearbook staff in high school capturing moments no one else saw.
-I was the freshman in college taking photography courses for electives, even though I was a psych major.
-While keeping photography as a hobby, I went on to get my Master of Education and taught for a few years as an elementary public school teacher.
+I was the girl on the yearbook staff in high school, capturing moments no one else saw.
+I took photography courses as electives in college even though I was a psych major — eventually going on to get my Master of Education and teach elementary school for a few years.
+Through all of it, photography stayed.

-And that’s how you find me here, planning out and photographing adventure elopements for couples just like you.
-Virginia, particularly the Shenandoah and Blue Ridge Mountains, is such an incredible place and I can’t wait to share that with you on your adventure elopement.
+That’s how I found myself here: planning and photographing adventure elopements in Virginia’s mountains.
+Virginia, particularly the Shenandoah and Blue Ridge mountains, is such an incredible place.
+It’s a place that I know and love deeply.
+And I can’t wait to share that with you on your adventure elopement.

 My approach